Wednesday, December 25, 2013

 Most texts that were issued by private press publishers during the 1890s and 1900s were written long ago and needed no copyright protection, but in a few cases contracts were drawn up.
 For Michael Field's The World at Auction a draft for the publisher's agreement is dated January 7, 1897.
 It is kept in the Bodleian Library (Bodleian Library, MS.Eng. letters d.
 121, fol.
 26).

 The book was announced in 1898; there were to be 210 copies, of which 200 copies on paper and ten on vellum.
 The price was to be fifteen shillings net. for a paper copy.
-A letter of appreciation by the poets, Katherine Bradley and Emma Cooper, who adopted the name Michael Field as their joint pseudonym, was written on 24 May 1898.
+A letter of appreciation by the poets, Katharine Bradley and Emma Cooper, who adopted the name Michael Field as their joint pseudonym, was written on 24 May 1898.
 The British Library copy is date-stamped on 22 August 1898.

 Michael Field, The World at Auction (1898), page lxxxiv-lxxxv